sharovatov/teamlead/articles/happiness.md

 ## Happiness and the productivity of software engineers

-The [overview study](https://www.researchgate.net/publication/332494069_Happiness_and_the_productivity_of_software_engineers) from Daniel Graziotin (Universität Stuttgart) and Fabian Fagerholm at Aalto University.
+I'll start with this [overview study](https://www.researchgate.net/publication/332494069_Happiness_and_the_productivity_of_software_engineers) from Daniel Graziotin (Universität Stuttgart) and Fabian Fagerholm at Aalto University.

-The study tries answering the big question — are happy developers more productive?
+The study tries to answer the big question — are happy developers more productive?

 And it seems the answer is ‘yes’ — they are more productive when happy.